Who are the 30 people attending Prince Philip’s funeral?

 4. Prince William, Duke of Cambridge: Eldest son of Princess Diana and Prince Charles, second in line of succession to the British throne and grandson of Philip.
 William married Catherine, widely known as Kate, in 2011.
 The two have three children together.

 5. Catherine, Duchess of Cambridge: Wife of William and probably Britain’s future queen consort.
 Mother to Prince George, Princess Charlotte and Prince Louis.
-The duchess is often seen carrying out royal engagements and has a passion for photography
+The duchess is often seen carrying out royal engagements and has a passion for photography.

 6. Prince Harry, Duke of Sussex: Second son of Prince Charles and Princess Diana and grandson of the queen and Philip.
-Harry stepped back from life as a senior royal in 2020 and is currently living in California with his wife Meghan, who is pregnant, and their son Archie.
+Harry stepped back from life as a senior royal in 2020 and is living in California with his wife, Meghan, who is pregnant, and their son Archie.

 7. Prince Andrew, Duke of York: Second son of the queen and Philip.
 He quit public duties in 2019 after a disastrous interview about his friendship with convicted sex offender Jeffrey Epstein.